lattejed/tezos-azure-hsm-signer/README.md

 6. Test your new `mainnet` `tz...` address by sending a small amount of XTZ *to and from* that address
 7. Test your key backup and restoration procedure and repeat step \#6

+## HTTPS Note

+HTTPS is not used as no information is passed between baker and signer that will not be made public.
+Security is provided by firewalling the singer to only accept requests from your baker's IP address.
+See WARNINGS.

 ## Prerequisites

 1. An Azure account with billing enabled
 2. Azure Key Vault premium (for HSM)
 3. An imported private key of type Secp256k1 or NIST P256
-4. An Azure VM running Ubuntu 18.04 with a service managed identitiy?
+4. An Azure VM running Ubuntu 18.04 with a Service Managed Identity
-5. Node.js (>= 10.0.0) and npm installed
+5. Node.js (>= 10.15.3) and npm (>= 6.4.1) installed

 ## Usage